 Is this cost-reduction effort, enabling an extraordinary range of experiments, enough for a massive legacy company to survive a once-in-a-century disruption?
 Or is the perceived disruption a misunderstanding of the situation, a mirage?
 Who knows.
 What I do know is that the methods I saw at Miyata for deploying hoshin down to the front lines offer an important lesson for all of us in the Lean Community as we try to cascade our own hoshin plans down to the point of value creation where they become truly useful.

 P.S.
 A brief glossary of terms used in this piece:

-Karakuri – a method of kaizen that employs simple apparatus, such as pulleys and counterweights while prohibiting use of hydraulics, robotics, and electricity.
+Karakuri – A method of kaizen that employs simple apparatus, such as pulleys and counterweights, while prohibiting the use of hydraulics, robotics, and electricity.